Developing and Preserving Artist Space in Boston

 Artists help make Boston a more livable city.
 Artists drive a vibrant ecosystem of festivals, public art, galleries, performance spaces, not-for-profits, youth arts programs, and pop-up retail.
 Artists also function as small businesses by providing creative economy jobs and services for Boston residents.
 The work and endeavors of local artists dramatically enhance the quality of neighborhoods for both the people who live there and people who visit.

 In order to ensure that only artists occupy artist spaces, the BRA has, in the past, overseen an artist certification process.
 As of the summer of 2016, this certification process is being taken over by the Mayor’s Office of Arts and Culture.
 Artists who are interested in becoming eligible to apply for live/work housing (rental and ownership) that requires artist certification can apply to be certified by a panel of peers.
-The next deadline for certification is likely to be in late September.
+The next deadline for certification is likely to be in October.
 Information about this application process will be posted at the Arts and Culture web site in fall 2016.

 If you have questions about the artist certification process, contact John Crowley in Arts and Culture by email or telephone at 617.635.2368.